stronnag/mwptools/docs/manual/docs/mwp-area-planner.md

 ![area planner](images/area-plan-menu.png)

+In addition (not shown), it is also possible to save the survey outline as a KML file for future display / analysis.

 ## Obsolete video

 There is an old [youtube video](https://youtu.be/AUYETXqdJ1g?list=PLE_mnLfCdjvAH4pLe9HCqaWm682_r8NT3) covering both the legacy `mwp-area-planner` and iforce2d's on line tool.